Budget for a Baby (Without Going Into Debt)

 Not sure how much money you actually need to save for your impending arrival?
 We’ve created a tool to help you map out your expenses:

-2. Understand potential out-of-pocket medical costs
+No. 2: Understand potential out-of-pocket health care costs

 “We are still paying off his birth three years later,” Hourquebie says.
 “We didn’t have the ability to throw out $5,000.”

 Hourquebie isn’t alone in having a four-figure bill to pay off after giving birth.
 The average out-of-pocket health care bill for prenatal care, delivery, and three months postpartum (after the birth) is $4,569, reports a 2020 Health Affairs study.
 Cost is also dependent on the type of birth (vaginal or cesarean).

 If your little angel decides to come earlier than anticipated, preterm birth can average around $65,000, which includes costs such as medical care, maternal delivery, early intervention services, and more, according to the 2020 March of Dimes Report Card.

 Because pregnancies can be unpredictable, Cassady says, having extra money set aside in an emergency fund for medical issues for mom or baby is a good idea.